PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Design and Implementation

 \subsection{Policy Generation}

-\tool's policy generation component is designed to automatically create a policy that describes the set of operations (\ie the set of callables imported and invoked) permitted when loading a model for a given loading API.
+\tool's policy generation component is designed to automatically create a policy that describes the set of operations (\ie the imported and invoked callables) permitted when loading a model of a particular library class.
 The policy is generated before loading the untrusted \pickle model, and restricts the loading behaviors to only those that are necessary for the library API.

 \para{Design Rationale} We guide our design by studying how \pickle models make use of Python callables.
 In regular usage, a \pickle program needs a callable to construct non-primitive objects and (recursively) initialize the values of its attributes.
 Callables that are not needed to instantiate a given object should not appear in a \pickle program; malicious payloads insert new code that does not have a role in object initialization.